ArthurCadena/ArthurCadena/README.md

 - 👋 Hi, I’m @ArthurCadena
 - 👀 I am interested in videogames, sports, technology, reading, music and science.
-- 🌱 am a very active user of python and linux
+- 🌱 am a very active user of Python and Linux
 - 💞️ I’m looking to collaborate on SmileySoft
 - 📫 How to reach me githubsmiley@gmail.com